Jetson Orin Nano vs NX vs AGX Power Consumption (2026)

 Which Jetson has the best performance per watt?

-The Orin NX has the best TOPS-per-watt at its default power mode (6.3 TOPS/W).
+The Orin NX has the best TOPS-per-watt at its default power mode (~10.5 TOPS/W at 15W default).
 However, the Orin Nano uses the least absolute power, which matters more for battery, PoE, and outdoor deployments.

 Can I run Jetson AGX Orin on PoE?